field-interactive/cito-bundle/README.md

 ---

-## JavaScripts and Gulp
+## JavaScripts and Webpack
 ### Lazyload
 [vanilla lazyload](https://github.com/verlok/lazyload)

-### ServiceWorker
-We've added a google [serviceworker](https://developers.google.com/web/tools/workbox/)

 ### Sass compiling
-To write better and cleaner css you can use sass, which you can compile over `gulp styles`.
+To write better and cleaner css you can use sass, which you can compile over `npm build`.
 You only need the `assets/sass/default.sass` where you combine your sass files.

 ### Watcher
 Auto compiles sass and minifys css and js.
-You can start a watcher with the command `gulp watch`.
+You can start a watcher with the command `npm watch`.
-If you want to auto refresh the browser after new compiling you can use the browser sync `gulp watch-bs`.
+If you want to auto refresh the browser after new compiling you can use the browser sync `gulp serve`.

-### Favicon
-Generates favicons to display on the desktop for every common OS.
-To add the favicons to your page you have to include the `favicon.html` in the `base.html.twig`

-    {% include 'partial/favicon.html' %}

 ---